 Nicole Ngo is an Assistant Professor in the Department of Planning, Public Policy, and Management at the University of Oregon.
 She earned her Ph.D. in Sustainable Development at Columbia University in 2013 and her research interests include health economics, environmental policy, and urban sustainability.
 Her current research focuses on health and urban air pollution in the U.S. and sub-Saharan Africa.
 Please visit her website for more information: http://pppm.uoregon.edu/nicole-ngo.
 Nicole has also conducted research focused on conditions in Nairobi along with CSUD’s Jacqueline Klopp and Patrick Kinney.
 Nicole holds a B.A. in Economics and a B.S. in Earth and Environmental Science from the University of California, Irvine.

-Andrea Rizvi will soon hold her Ph.D. in Urban Planning Program from the Graduate School of Architecture, Planning and Preservation (GSAPP) at Columbia University, New York.
+Andrea Rizvi has a Ph.D. in Urban Planning Program from the Graduate School of Architecture, Planning and Preservation (GSAPP) at Columbia University, New York.
 Her research focuses on the practice of infrastructure provision in developing countries.
-Currently, she is exploring the impact of different types of planning process on project outcomes, drawing on case studies of Bus Rapid Transit (BRT) implementation in India.
-Prior to embarking on her doctorate she worked at the World Bank where she managed programs to deliver infrastructure services in poor urban and rural settlements.
+Her doctoral research explored the impact of different types of planning process on project outcomes, drawing on case studies of Bus Rapid Transit (BRT) implementation in India.
+Prior to embarking on her doctorate, she worked at the World Bank where she managed programs to deliver infrastructure services in poor urban and rural settlements.
 She has over 15 years of experience as both a project manager and design practitioner in Australia, United Kingdom, South America and Eastern Europe.
 She holds Masters Degrees from Massachusetts Institute of Technology in Technology and Policy (MSc.) and Environmental Engineering (MSc.) as well as an Honors degree in Civil Engineering from the University of Queensland in Australia.

 Sarah Williams is currently Director of the Civic Data Design Project, which is new research lab that is part of Massachusetts Institute of Technology’s (MIT) School of Architecture and Planning School.
 The Civic Data Design Project develops innovative tools and techniques that allow for the visualization, collection and spatial analysis of the vast data sets we now store about the places we live.
 The lab employs data visualization and mapping techniques to expose and communicate urban patterns and policy issues to broader audiences.
 Williams is also currently faculty of MIT’s Graduate School of Architecture and Planning.